swingmx/swingmusic/.github/contributing.md

 git checkout <branch_name>
 ```

-Finally, commit your changes and open a pull request.
+After testing your changes, commit your changes and open a pull request.

 ## Contributing to the client

-You need to have [yarn](https://yarnpkg.com/) installed in your machine.
-See their [install guide](https://yarnpkg.com/getting-started/install).
+You need to have [yarn](https://yarnpkg.com) installed in your machine.
+Please check out the [install guide](https://yarnpkg.com/getting-started/install).

 Fork the repo, git clone and install the dependencies: